ayushjaiswal3/Netflix-Clone/README.md

 The system follows a layered architecture to ensure scalability, maintainability, and security:

-- **Frontend**: React.js app uses Material UI components and Redux for state management.
-Communicates with backend REST APIs for all data.
-- **Backend**: Spring Boot REST API handles authentication, authorization, order processing, menu management, and payment integration.
-- **Authentication**: JWT tokens are used for stateless, secure user sessions with role-based access controls (Customer, Owner).
-- **Database**: MySQL stores persistent data, including users, orders, menus, payments, and more.
-- **Payment Processing**: Stripe API integration facilitates secure, real-time payment transactions.
-- **Deployment**: Docker containers used for consistent environment setup and deployment.
+- **Frontend**: Developed with React.js, the frontend directly consumes the TMDb API to fetch and display dynamic movie and TV show content.
+It leverages React Router for seamless navigation and Redux for efficient state management, delivering a responsive and engaging user experience across all devices.

+- **Backend**: Built with Spring Boot, the backend serves as a standalone RESTful API showcase.
+It provides endpoints for user management, subscriptions, watch history, and favorites.
+This backend is designed purely for demonstration purposes and does not interact with the frontend or the TMDb API.

+- **Authentication & Authorization**: The backend implements JWT-based authentication along with role-based access control to demonstrate secure user management and access policies.

+- **Database**: A MySQL database is employed in the backend to persist user information, subscription details, watch history, and other related data entities.

+- **Deployment**: Both frontend and backend are deployed independently, enabling flexible access and showcasing of individual components.

 ---